openvinotoolkit/openvino_notebooks/notebooks/238-attention-center/README.md

 The tutorial consists of the following steps:

 * Downloading the model
+* Loading the model and make inference with TensowFlow Lite API
 * Loading the model and make inference with OpenVINO API
-* Loading the model and make inference with TensowFlow Lite API
 * Comparing performance
+* Run Live Attention Center Detection

 ## Installation Instructions